 Consider outsourcing some of the more boring stuff

 Make sure to schedule your assignments and important class readings first.
 These are obviously the most important.
-You can even get essay writing help to get the large essays out of the way so you can free your time up for other things.
+You can even get coursework help or essay writing help to get the large essays out of the way so you can free your time up for other things.

 You should also study for any exams that are coming up soon so that you are well-prepared.
 Once you have these done, you can set aside some time to do some extra reading to expand your knowledge.